PgBeam Docs

 Use @neondatabase/serverless to connect from edge runtimes and serverless functions through PgBeam with HTTP or WebSocket transports.

 Connect from edge runtimes and serverless functions using the @neondatabase/serverless driver.
-PgBeam supports both the HTTP query endpoint and the WebSocket wire protocol — no code changes required if you're already using the Neon serverless driver.
+PgBeam supports both the HTTP query endpoint and the WebSocket wire protocol.
+Your neon() / Pool call sites and every query stay exactly as they are.

 Setup